 Grip the front handle with your left hand.
-Put your right foot into the boot grip through the lower section of the rear handle pressing the machine against the ground.

-Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine fires.
+Hold the chain saw on the ground by placing your right foot through the rear handle.
+Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly.
+Never wrap the starter cord around your hand.

-NOTE!
+CAUTION!
 Do not pull the starter cord all the way out and do not let go of the starter handle when the cord is fully extended.
 This can damage the machine.